lumathias/Dijkstra_performance/README.md

 ## Visualization

-Below is an example of how you can visualize your results directly in the notebook or script:
+Below is an example of how the comparative charts were generated using Matplotlib, followed by the images:

 ```python
 plt.figure(figsize=(8, 4))